rfordatascience/tidytuesday/data/2020/2020-10-06/readme.md

 ![](https://fivethirtyeight.com/wp-content/uploads/2015/03/paine-datalab-izzo-table1.png?w=575)

-> To measure this, we awarded “seed points” in proportion to a given seed number’s expected wins in the tournament, calibrated to a 100-point scale where the No. 1 seed gets 100 points, No. 2 gets 70 points, and so forth.
+> To measure this, we awarded "seed points" in proportion to a given seed number's expected wins in the tournament, calibrated to a 100-point scale where the No. 1 seed gets 100 points, No. 2 gets 70 points, and so forth.

 This aligns to (based off the averages):